MIPS/gcc/power7-meissner/gcc/config/rs6000/vector.md

 })

 ;; Under VSX, vectors of 4/8 byte alignments do not need to be aligned ;; since the load already handles it.
+However, the microcode for unalgined ;; loads/stores is fairly slow, so by default don't enable it.
 (define_expand "movmisalign<mode>"
  [(set (match_operand:VEC_N 0 "vfloat_operand" "")
        (match_operand:VEC_N 1 "vfloat_operand" ""))]